optimiJH/tniy-url-backend/README.md

 ```

 + Shorten URL

 Example: https://secure-mesa-82846-88fa7338d24a.herokuapp.com/api/shorten

-This url is used to shorten long url to a "slug" url, i.e. short url(because later it would be appended back for redirect the url),
-First, the given url is been looked up in database to see if it had been created before, if yes, then the short url will be given again to user.
+This url is used to shorten long url to a "slug" url, i.e. short url(because later it would be appended back for redirect the url),First, the given url is been looked up in database to see if it had been created before, if yes, then the short url will be given again to user.
 If not, the validation of given url would be verified by axios request, if the http/https request is valid, then by using nanoid module's hashing mechanism, the slug(short url) would be created.

 ```javascript
 app.post("/api/shorten", async (req, res, next) => {